 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Tenants would have to comply with any mandatory regulations or governmental legislation which come into force.
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Costs may be recoverable from the tenant.
 Unless the lease specifies differently, such costs are considered common expenses (despesas ordinárias) pursuant to law and chargeable to the tenant.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 Yes, to the extent that such avoided use is not attributed to a problem in the real estate itself, the tenant may have to continue to pay.
 It is not common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or inaccessible.
 Negotiation between the parties about any suspension of rent is always recommended.
-4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-Yes It is standard for retail leases.
-If the closure is mandatorily determined by an authority, this should not be considered a breach of the agreement.
+4 Is it common for leases to contain a tenant's Yes not be considered a breach of the agreement.

+It is standard for retail leases.
+If the closure is mandatorily determined by an authority, this should

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-Yes, possibly.
-The parties may be able to claim to the extent that COVID-19 has a direct impact which prevents them from complying with their obligations under the lease.
+Could the parties claim that COVID-19 is a force Yes, possibly.
+5 majeure event which excuses the parties from The parties may be able to claim to the extent that COVID-19 has a direct impact which prevents performing the lease obligations? them from complying with their obligations under the lease.
 If the lease has a section on force majeure and the event exceeds the term of tolerance provided in such section, the consequence specified in the agreement (e.g. termination) may be triggered.
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is Yes, possibly.
+6 frustrated by COVID-19?
 The parties may be able to claim to the extent that COVID-19 prevents a party from complying with their obligations under the lease.
 If the lease has a section on force majeure and the event exceeds the term of tolerance provided in such section the consequence specified in the agreement (e.g. termination) may be triggered.
-7 Do landlords and tenants commonly obtain business interruption insurance?
-No Although legally viable, it is not common in Brazil.
+Do landlords and tenants commonly obtain No business interruption insurance?

+Although legally viable, it is not common in Brazil.